Aikiro42/Project-45/README.md

         - should feature windup and whirring
     - Revolver
         - should feature kept bulletcases.
-    - Garand
-        - should feature clip mags (eject on empty)
     - Mosin Nagant
         - should feature strip mags (appear only on reload)
 - Add gun upgrades: